Reviews

 Science behind Vitamin D

-Vitamin D is a fat-soluble vitamin that is naturally present in very few foods, added to others, and available as a dietary supplement.
-It is also produced by our bodies when ultraviolet rays from sunlight strike the skin and trigger vitamin D synthesis.
-Vitamin D obtained from sun exposure, food, and supplements is biologically inert and must undergo some processes in the body for activation.
+Vitamin D is a fat-soluble vitamin that is naturally present in very few foods, fortified in others, and available as a dietary supplement.
+It is also synthesized by the body when ultraviolet (UV) rays from sunlight interact with the skin, triggering vitamin D production.
+However, vitamin D obtained from sun exposure, food, and supplements is biologically inactive and must undergo metabolic processes in the liver and kidneys to become its active form, which the body can utilize.

-The US Society of Endocrinology recommends that all adults who are vitamin D deficient be treated with 50,000 IU of vitamin D2 or vitamin D3 once a week for 8 wk or its equivalent of 6000 IU/d of vitamin D2 or vitamin D3 to achieve a blood level of 25(OH)D above 30 ng/ml, followed by maintenance therapy of 1500–2000 IU/d.
+The American Society of Endocrinology recommends that adults who are vitamin D deficient be treated with 50,000 IU of vitamin D2 or vitamin D3 once a week for 8 weeks, or the equivalent of 6,000 IU/day of vitamin D2 or vitamin D3.
+This regimen aims to achieve a blood level of 25(OH)D above 30 ng/ml.
+Following the initial treatment phase, maintenance therapy of 1,500–2,000 IU/day is recommended.

 References: